XodoDocs/itext-legacy-tmc-techblog/pdf2Data/whitepaper.md

 ## Using the Command Line Interface (CLI)

 Using the CLI is done in a two-step process.
 First the template pdf is pre-processed.
 The annotations are extracted, along with their corresponding selectors, and stored in an xml file.
-The parser then uses the template information in the xml file alongside the document to be processed to produce both an xml document (containing the data) and a pfd document containing information about the recognition (for quality control purposes.)
+The parser then uses the template information in the xml file alongside the document to be processed to produce both an xml document (containing the data) and a pdf document containing information about the recognition (for quality control purposes.)

 ### Preprocessor